khaytsus/mxergo/README.md

 I run terminals on the left, Chrome on the middle, and some amateur radio stuff on the right monitors and I'm often switching back and forth.
 I used do this by keyboard but now I can do it using the mouse much faster, thanks to the tilt buttons on the MX Ergo.

 Note that I use XFCE and X11.
 If you use Wayland you might need to use different tools.
+Also one more thing of note; if you want to get battery notifications for your mouse and your DE isn't providing them you can see if the Solaar package is available for your distro.

 ### How I use the MX Ergo
 I currently have it set up in the following way